-In this post we discuss drywall cracks and how to decide if they are a cosmetic item or a structural concern.
+Abstract: Home Inspector notes on drywall cracks and how to decide if it is just cosmetic or a serious structural concern.

 3 Causes of Drywall Cracks

 Finished drywall corners, ceilings or walls may develop cracks over time.
 These cracks are typically caused by one of three root causes:

 - Framing constructed with wet wood, which changed its dimensions as it dried

 - Issue with how stud walls are installed